ropensci/taxize/cran-comments.md

 ------

-This version is mostly bug fixes and improvements.
+This version is a few bug fixes and improvements.

 Thanks!
 Scott Chamberlain